MV_EVENTS

 REPAIR_JOB_STALLED

-A "repair job"—a background process responsible for maintaining data consistency, integrity, or recoverability—has stalled, meaning it is taking longer to make progress than expected.
+A "repair job"—a background process responsible for maintaining data consistency, integrity, or recoverability—has stalled, which means it is taking longer to progress than expected.

 SYSTEM_VAR_CHANGED